Red Hat Developer Hub 1.4

 {"class":"KeycloakOrgEntityProvider","level":"info","message":"Committed 3 Keycloak users and 2 Keycloak groups in 0.0 seconds.","plugin":"catalog","service":"backstage","taskId":"KeycloakOrgEntityProvider:default:refresh","taskInstanceId":"bf0467ff-8ac4-4702-911c-380270e44dea","timestamp":"2024-09-25 13:58:04"}

-2. Log in with an RHSSO account.
+2. Log in with an RHBK account.

-To customize how RHSSO users and groups are mapped to Red Hat Developer Hub entities, you can create a backend module that uses the keycloakTransformerExtensionPoint to provide custom user and group transformers for the Keycloak backend.
+To customize how RHBK users and groups are mapped to Red Hat Developer Hub entities, you can create a backend module that uses the keycloakTransformerExtensionPoint to provide custom user and group transformers for the Keycloak backend.

 Procedure